decred/dcrdocs/docs/glossary.md

 #### Address

 A human-readable representation of a possible destination for a payment, similar to an email address.
 Unlike an email address however, there are a variety of address types, and most addresses are intended only for a single use.
 This is because addresses represent not only the destination of a payment, but constraints required to redeem funds.
-For more on addresses see the [address details](advanced/address-details.md) page.
+For more on addresses see the [address details](https://devdocs.decred.org/developer-guides/addresses/) page in the developer documentation.

 #### ASIC